 The term memory ordering refers to the order in which the processor issues reads (loads) and writes (stores) through the system bus to system memory.
-The Intel 64 and IA-32 architectures support several memory ordering models depending on the implementation of the architecture.
+The Intel 64 and IA-32 architectures support several memory-ordering models depending on the implementation of the architecture.
 For example, the Intel386 processor enforces program ordering (generally referred to as strong ordering), where reads and writes are issued on the system bus in the order they occur in the instruction stream under all circumstances.

-To allow optimizing of instruction execution, the IA-32 architecture allows departures from strong-ordering model called processor ordering in Pentium 4, Intel Xeon, and P6 family processors.
-These processor-ordering variations allow performance enhancing operations such as allowing reads to go ahead of buffered writes.
+To allow performance optimization of instruction execution, the IA-32 architecture allows departures from strong-ordering model called processor ordering in Pentium 4, Intel Xeon, and P6 family processors.
+These processor-ordering variations (called here the Intel-64 memory-ordering model) allow performance enhancing operations such as allowing reads to go ahead of buffered writes.
 The goal of any of these variations is to increase instruction execution speeds, while maintaining memory coherency, even in multiple-processor systems.